adamsorbie/unix_course-2020-02-14/README.md

 ## Installation instructions

 To take part in this course you need to have a linux bash shell installed on your computer.
-Luckily Windows 10 has made this 1000x easier than it used to be and you can run an almost complete linux subsystem on your windows PC.
+Luckily Windows 10 has made this so much easier than it used to be and you can run an almost complete linux subsystem on your windows PC.

 ##### Easy install